HewlettPackard/shs-governance-model/CONTRIBUTING.md

 - Keep your changes as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

-Work in Progress pull requests are also welcome to get feedback early on, or if there is something blocked you.
+Work in Progress pull requests are also beneficial to get early feedback on, or if there is something blocking you.

 ## Developing and proposing new features.